How do I change margins in Word 2013?

 Go to http://www.highland.edu/login.asp, login, click on GroupWise or GroupWise Mobile if using your mobile device.

 How do I register for online courses?

 Online students follow the same registration procedure as on-campus students.
-You can register for classes on the HCC campus, or you can register for classes online.
+You can register for classes on campus or online.

 How do I buy my books for an online class?

 Textbooks for online courses are available at the Highland bookstore.
 You may also search for your books through online booksellers.
 If you choose to use such retailers, remember to order your books early to receive them for the start of your course.
 Be sure to check all information, including the ISBN, to order the correct text.
 Do not order International editions.
 They are not the same and will have a different ISBN

 You should talk to your instructor directly.
 You should also feel free to speak to the Division Dean or contact the Executive Vice President.